top of page

 BIO:

-MICHAEL MEDEIROS (book, music & lyrics) was raised in Hawaii.
-He began as a music major at the University, but after being stricken by a production of Arthur Miller's, The Crucible, he moved into theatre and never moved out.
-In his third year, he played in Coriolanus with Irish acting legend, Cyril Cusack (Farenheit 451) and Macbeth with Timothy Dalton (later James Bond), winning the UTG Award for best undergraduate actor.
+MICHAEL MEDEIROS (book, music & lyrics) was raised in Hawaii and began as a music major at the University, but after being stricken by a production of Arthur Miller's, The Crucible, he moved into theatre and never moved out.
+In his third year, he played in Coriolanus with Irish acting legend, Cyril Cusack (Farenheit 451) and Macbeth with Timothy Dalton (later James Bond), and won the UTG Award for best undergraduate actor.

 FAST FORWARD: Michael joins the Mercer Writers Colony at Goodspeed with his rock musical, A Wild Thing.
 He was also a Finalist for a 2024 Dramatists Guild Foundation Fellowship.
 Other works for the stage include, The Fallen, a post Civil War telling of Chekov's Cherry Orchard and Billy Burnham's Dream, a musical about the demise of the music industry.

-He has been an onstage instrumentalist at Goodman, Long Wharf, Huntington & Great Lakes Theatres among others and is a member of Bobby Moresco's Actors/Writers Gym in NYC.
+He has been an onstage instrumentalist at Goodman, Long Wharf, Huntington & Great Lakes Theatres among others.

-Films as writer/director, include 3 Minutes Underground, and the indie feature, Tiger Lily Road starring Tom Pelphrey, which won an Audience Award for Best Comedy at Woods Hole and ran at NYC's Quad Cinema.
+FILMS as writer/director, include 3 Minutes, a film about a mass shooting in a movie theatre, Undergound, shot entirely in the NYC subway system and the indie feature, Tiger Lily Road starring Tom Pelphrey (Mank, Ozark, Task), which won an Audience Award for Best Feature Comedy at Woods Hole and ran at NYC's Quad Cinema.
+Available on PRIMEVIDEO.

 Trailers at: www.michaelmedeiros.com/direct